Denis Doulgeropoulos

 Cash value

-The cash value is a cornerstone of whole life insurance.
+The cash value is a cornerstone of whole life insurances.
 A portion of each premium payment goes into this component, which acts like a tax-advantaged savings account that accumulates over time.
 With time comes compound growth of this asset.
 Furthermore, its cash value may also be withdrawn or borrowed against before death otherwise loans must be repaid through deducted from death benefits.

 Most whole life policies offer fixed premiums, meaning the cash value will steadily build over time without fluctuation or variations, making it possible to use its earnings towards paying premiums as it grows.
 Please be aware that this feature only works with permanent life insurance such as whole or universal life policies – term life policies do not build cash values over time.